-If it's time to start working with a digital agency to further your brand it's important to find the right fit.
-Not all agencies work in the same way, and not all will be a good fit for your team and your way of working.
+If it's time to start working with a digital agency to further your brand, it's important to find the right fit.
+Not all agencies work in the same way, and not all will be suitable for your team and your way of working.
 You need to find a partner agency that will gel with you and help propel you to the next stage.
-To help you through this process, we've pulled together a list of considerations and questions to ask any prospective new partner.
+To guide you through this process, we've pulled together a list of considerations and questions to ask any prospective new partner.

 Transparency from the start